Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Payments can be made in person at the Pueblo West Metropolitan District Administrative Offices located at: 781 East Industrial Boulevard Pueblo West, CO 81007, or by mail to P.O.
 Box 7005, Pueblo West, CO 81007.

-The Parks office is generally open until 4:30pm, Monday through Friday.
-If something comes up after this time, still call the office at 547-7400 and listen to any information messages regarding classes or programs.
+The Parks office is open 7:00am to 4:00pm, Monday through Friday.
+If something comes up after this time, still call the office at 719.547.7400 and listen to any messages on our information system regarding closures.

 We do not have a 2-hr delay.
 Classes will start as normal for our programs and classes.

-The Parks and Recreation office is located at 340 E. Hahn's Peak Ave., in Lovell Park.
-Due to COVID-19 the office is currently closed to the public.
-We are still here working from 7:00 a.m. to 4:00 p.m.
-Monday through Friday.
+The Pueblo West Parks and Recreation office is located at 340 E. Hahn's Peak Ave., in Lovell Park.
+At present our office is still closed to the public, but we are still here working from 7:00am to 4:00pm, Monday through Friday.
+Please knock on the door and we will let you in.
 Our phone number is 719.547.7400.

-When completing a registration form on-line there is a box to check if you want to coach.
-There are some requirements to become a coach and you can find that on the volunteer coach application at https://pueblowestmetro.com/193/Volunteer-Coach-Application-Form under Parks and Recreation page.
+When completing a registration form on-line, there is a box to check if you want to coach.
+There are some requirements to become a coach and you can find that on the "Become a Volunteer Coach" tab.

 A Roadshow is a community meeting where Pueblo West Public Works Department engages residents on road repair and maintenance issues.
 Our staff inform residents about what we are doing to maintain and mitigate damage on a limited budget, and we listen to the opinions and perspectives of our residents.
 To learn more about these community engagement meetings, please call 719-547-5012.